Psychtoolbox-3/psychtoolbox-3.github.com/docs/MinimalisticOpenGLDemo.md

 with very similar code, but the latter technique is well supported on
 recent hardware, much more flexible and much faster.

+The optional parameter 'hdr' if set to 1 will set the window up for display
+on a HDR ("High Dynamic Range") display device if your system setup allows
+this.
+See "help [PsychHDR](PsychHDR)" for system requirements and setup instructions.

 ### Notable implementation details regarding use of [OpenGL](OpenGL):